What is a dropshipping business?

 It is a two-way street: sellers can benefit from the convenience and the cost-reduction that comes from outsourcing logistics, while others seize the opportunity to monetize by selling third-party products.

-But as with any kind of business, dropshipping comes with benefits and points of caution for both parts, which we deep-dive below.
+But as with any kind of business, it comes with benefits and points of caution for both parts, which we deep-dive below.

 How does it work?

-Now that you know what dropshipping is and are familiar with its nuances, let’s look at the process itself.
-In dropshipping, a supply chain is the process of a product moving from a manufacturer to a customer.
-Check out how it works:
+Now that you know what drop shipping business is and are familiar with its nuances, let’s look at the process itself.
+Check out how the supply chain works:

 For the dropshipper